Trespass in Massachusetts

 In order to prove that the Defendant is guilty of Trespassing, the Prosecutor must prove two things beyond a reasonable doubt:

-- That, without right, the Defendant entered or remained in a house, building, or boat.
+• That, without right, the Defendant entered or remained in a house, building, or boat.

-- That the Defendant was forbidden to enter or to remain there by the person in lawful control of the premises, either directly or by means of a posted notice.
+• That the Defendant was forbidden to enter or to remain there by the person in lawful control of the premises, either directly or by means of a posted notice.

 Defense Strategies for Trespassing Charges

-Each case is unique, and as such, my tactics vary accordingly.
-I am often able to file motions to dismiss charges for lack of probable cause, and to suppress evidence that was obtained through an illegal search and seizure.
+Each case is unique, and as such, our tactics vary accordingly.
+We are often able to file motions to dismiss charges for lack of probable cause, and to suppress evidence that was obtained through an illegal search and seizure.
 If you have not been arrested, a motion can be filed to dismiss for failure to provide a show cause hearing.
+At other times, the District Attorney and/or police can be convinced to drop the case, or your record may be protected through Pre-Trial Diversion.
+Depending on your circumstances, we may even negotiate a Continuance Without a Finding (CWOF).